-Identification and acknowledgement of the dependency culture of farm support policies is likely to be a necessary step in breaking the addiction, but it is unlikely to be sufficient.
+The political nature of farm support policies is frequently recognised (e.g. Gardner, 1989).
+However, this recognition typically treats the political intervention as a form of failure, albeit explained by the largely self-interested motives of political groups and bureaucracies.
+The suggestion here is that farm support policies can also be seen as an evolutionary response to changing socio-economic environments and political climates, and hence emerge as best-fitted adaptations to those conditions.
+These best-fitted policies generate dependencies amongst the constituents.
+Identification and acknowledgement of these dependencies is likely to be a necessary step to radical reform.
+But it is unlikely to be sufficient.
 As is obvious from other areas of social and individual behaviour, breaking dependencies requires a commitment on the part of the addict to breaking the habit.
-While the economic (support) dependency can be broken relatively easily, as the Australian and New Zealand examples clearly show, removing the strategic and programme dependencies is likely to be far more difficult (as the European and American examples show).
-Support groups for detoxification are typically regarded as valuable.
+While the economic (support) dependency can be broken relatively easily, as the Australian and New Zealand examples clearly show, removing the strategic and programme dependencies is likely to be far more difficult (as the European and American examples illustrate).
+In breaking such dependencies, support groups are typically regarded as valuable.
 The WTO provides exactly such peer group pressure and encouragement for the breaking of habits.
-But for these to work, addicts must be willing to cooperate and commit to such groups.
-So long as the victims remain convinced that they are better off with the habit than without it, such cooperation and commitment will be lacking.
-Cultivation of cooperation and commitment requires that the nature of the dependency be recognised and respected, rather than vilified.
-Too much economic analysis is presented either as vilification of the habit of support, or as ignoring the nature and basis of, particularly, strategic and programme dependency, if not of support dependency itself (as demonstrated by the tendency to dismiss compensation as a "mere" equity or political expediency issue).
+But for these to be successful addicts must be willing to cooperate and commit to such groups, while the support groups also need to acknowledge the nature and attraction of the dependency.

+Too much economic analysis of reform options is presented either as vilification of the habit of support, or as ignoring the nature and basis of, particularly, strategic and programme dependency, if not of support dependency, as demonstrated by the tendency to dismiss compensation as a "mere" equity or political expediency issue.
+But it is perfectly possible to account for full compensation and identify the true costs of programme dependency - the first and critical steps in breaking the addiction to existing programmes.
+Compensation is thus critical for the breaking of both the support and programme dependencies.
+Furthermore, presentations of the benefits of reform need to concentrate on the long-run advantages, with compensation already accounted.

-Strategic dependency promises (or threatens) to be the critical barrier to further liberalisation of farm policy, both domestically and thus also internationally, as well evidenced by developed countries propositions of multifunctional justifications, as well as by the demands by developing and transition countries for continued special treatments.
-It is fundamentally irrational to ignore the strong strategic pressures for farm sector support, especially amongst developing and transition economies.
+Nevertheless, strategic dependency threatens to be a critical barrier to further liberalisation of farm policy, both domestically and thus also internationally.
+This is evidenced by developed countries propositions of multifunctional justifications, as well as by the demands by developing and transition countries for continued special treatments.
+It is irrational to ignore the strong strategic pressures for farm sector support, especially amongst developing and transition economies.
 Much more intelligent thought and analysis is required to develop sensible support policies to cope with this problem.
 Simply asserting that such policies cannot work, and are economically inefficient, and should therefore be illegal - the basic argument of the liberalising tendencies - is deeply insufficient: political economies in the process of industrialising cannot be expected to accept such arguments.
 While integrated rural development and adjustment assistance programmes might appear to provide efficient palliatives for this strategic pressure, the evidence from developed country histories is that they are insufficient.
 Some more general and more visible support system for the declining sector appears necessary to buffer the socio-political pressures of economic development.
 The profession of agricultural economics needs to recognise this, and devote some effort to designing and promoting sensible policies to cope.